daniellestroscher/Transparent-proxy-fcc/README.md

-# Sample Hardhat Project
+# Hardhat Project Using Transparnent Proxy

 1. Upgrade Box => BoxV2
-2. Proxy => Box will be...
+2. Proxy => Box
+will be...
 Proxy     Box
        => Boxv2

-We need a Proxy!
+Options for building a proxy.
 1. we can build one manually
-2. hardhat-deploy has build in proxies
+2. hardhat-deploy has build in proxies <= this is what we will use.
 3. openzeppelin upgrades plugin